 Her first real job at the tender age of nineteen was as the music director of a free alternative music magazine which included writing CD reviews, show reviews, doing band interviews, and doing live photography.
 She currently writes poetry and short fiction.
 She has also had three poems published in the Pomona Valley Review, 7th and 8th editions.
 In the future, she hopes to be a professor that engages and inspires her students, much as she wishes to engage and inspire writers within this blog.

-When she is not writing, studying, or researching, she is working on campus as a Graduate Test Prep Tutor for the Learning Resource Center, an Advisor for the McNair Scholars Program, and as the Special Events Coordinator for The Office of Undergraduate Research.
-She is also a former McNair scholar, the vice president of Sigma Tau Delta (the English Honors Society) Rio XI chapter, and co-creator and editor of this blog.
+When she is not writing, studying, or researching, she is working on campus as an Advisor for the McNair Scholars Program, and as the Special Events Coordinator for The Office of Undergraduate Research.
+She is also a former McNair scholar, the president of Sigma Tau Delta (the English Honors Society) Rio XI chapter, and co-creator and editor of this blog.
 Outside of work and school, she enjoys volunteering with the Stop LAPD Spying Coalition, going to The Socialist Party USA L.A.
 Local meetings, going to concerts of the punk persuasion, getting tattoos, being vegetarian while trying to go vegan, and writing biographies (because she kicks ass at them).

 You can follow Amanda on Twitter @ThePandaBard, on Pinterest @ThePandaBard, or on Medium @ThePandaBard.
 You can also find her research and CV on Academia.Edu at Cpp.Academia.Edu/MandaRiggle.